Lumi-supercomputer/LUMI-training-materials/docs/2day-next/03-Access.md

 courses are served currently.
 However, LUMI-O is not meant to be used as a data publishing service and is not an alternative to services provided by, e.g., EUDAT or several local academic service providers.

+The object storage can be easily reached from outside LUMI also.
+In fact, during downtimes, LUMI-O is often still operational as its software stack is managed completely independently from LUMI.
+It is therefore also very well suited as a mechanism for data transfer to and from LUMI.
+Moreover, tools for object storage often perform much better on high latency long-distance connections than tools as `sftp`.

+LUMI-O is based on the [Ceph object file system](https://ceph.io/en/).
+It has a total capacity of 30 PB.
+Storage is persistent for the duration of a project.
+Projects get a quota of 150 TB and can create up to 1K buckets and 500K objects per bucket.
+These quota are currently fixed and cannot be modified.
+Storage on LUMI-O is billed at 0.5 TB·hour per TB per hour, half that of /scratch or /project.
+It can be a good alternative to store data from your project that still needs to be transferred but is not immediately needed by jobs, or to maintain backups on LUMI yourself.

 ## Accessing LUMI-O